Generic Name: buprenorphine hydrochloride

 Fetal/neonatal adverse reactions

-Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with Probuphine.
+Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with Probuphine implant.

-Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high-pitched cry, tremor, vomiting, diarrhea, and/or failure to gain weight.
+Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea, and/or failure to gain weight.
 Signs of neonatal withdrawal usually occur in the first days after birth.
 The duration and severity of neonatal opioid withdrawal syndrome may vary.
-Observe newborns for signs of neonatal opioid withdrawal syndrome, and manage accordingly [see Warnings and Precautions (5.5)]
+Observe newborns for signs of neonatal opioid withdrawal syndrome and manage accordingly [see Warnings and Precautions (5.6) ]

 Labor or Delivery

-In rabbits, buprenorphine produced statistically significant pre-implantation losses at oral doses of 1 mg/kg/day or greater (approximately 2 times the human daily SL dose of 8 mg on a mg/m2 basis) and post-implantation losses that were statistically significant at IV doses of 0.2 mg/kg/day or greater (estimated exposure was approximately 0.5 times the human daily SL dose of 8 mg on a mg/m2 basis).
+In rabbits, buprenorphine produced statistically significant pre-implantation losses at oral doses of 1 mg/kg/day or greater and post-implantation losses that were statistically significant at IV doses of 0.2 mg/kg/day or greater (estimated exposure approximately 0.3 times the human daily sublingual dose of 16 mg.
+No maternal toxicity was noted at doses causing post-implantation loss in this study.

-Dystocia was noted in pregnant rats treated intramuscularly with buprenorphine 5 mg/kg/day (approximately 6 times the human daily SL dose of 8 mg on a mg/m2 basis).
-Fertility/pre- and post-natal development studies with buprenorphine in rats indicated increases in neonatal mortality after oral doses of 0.8 mg/kg/day and up (approximately equivalent to the human daily SL dose of 8 mg on a mg/m² basis), after IM doses of 0.5 mg/kg/day and up (approximately 0.6 times the human daily SL dose of 8 mg on a mg/m² basis), and after SC doses of 0.1 mg/kg/day and up (approximately equivalent to the highest daily exposure from the MRHD of Probuphine on an AUC basis).
+Dystocia was noted in pregnant rats treated intramuscularly with buprenorphine from Gestation Day 14 through Lactation Day 21 at 5 mg/kg/day (approximately 3 times the human sublingual dose of 16 mg).
+Fertility, pre-, and post-natal development studies with buprenorphine in rats indicated increases in neonatal mortality after oral doses of 0.8 mg/kg/day and up (approximately 0.5 times the human daily sublingual dose of 16 mg), after IM doses of 0.5 mg/kg/day and up (approximately 0.3 times the human sublingual dose of 16 mg), and after SC doses of 0.1 mg/kg/day and up (approximately 0.06 times the human sublingual dose of 16 mg).
 An apparent lack of milk production during these studies likely contributed to the decreased pup viability and lactation indices.
-Delays in the occurrence of righting reflex and startle response were noted in rat pups at an oral dose of 80 mg/kg/day (approximately 97 times the human daily SL dose of 8 mg on a mg/m2 basis).
+Delays in the occurrence of righting reflex and startle response were noted in rat pups at an oral dose of 80 mg/kg/day (approximately 50 times the human sublingual dose of 16 mg).

-Advise the nursing mother taking buprenorphine to monitor the infant for increased drowsiness and breathing difficulties.
+Advise breastfeeding women taking buprenorphine products to monitor the infant for increased drowsiness and breathing difficulties.

-Based on limited data from a study of 6 lactating women who were taking a median oral dose of buprenorphine of 0.29 mg/kg/day 5 to 8 days after delivery, breast milk contained a median infant dose of 0.42 mcg/kg/day of buprenorphine, which was equal to 0.2% and 0.12% of the maternal weight-adjusted dose.
+In a study of six lactating women who were taking a median sublingual buprenorphine dose of 0.29 mg/kg/day 5 to 8 days after delivery, breast milk provided a median infant dose of 0.42 mcg/kg/day of buprenorphine and 0.33 mcg/kg/day of norbuprenorphine, equal to 0.2% and 0.12% respectively, of the maternal weight-adjusted dose (relative dose/kg (%) of norbuprenorphine was calculated from the assumption that buprenorphine and norbuprenorphine are equipotent).

-Based on limited data from a study of 7 lactating women who were taking a median oral dose of buprenorphine of 7 mg per day an average of 1.12 months after delivery, the mean milk concentrations of buprenorphine and norbuprenorphine were 3.65 mcg/L and 1.94 mcg/L respectively.
-Based on the limited data from this study, and assuming milk consumption of 150 mL/kg/day, an exclusively breastfed infant would receive an estimated mean of 0.55 mcg/kg/day of buprenorphine and 0.29 mcg/kg/day of norbuprenorphine, which are 0.38% and 0.18% of the maternal weight-adjusted dose.
+Data from a study of seven lactating women who were taking a median sublingual buprenorphine dose of 7 mg/day an average of 1.12 months after delivery indicated that the mean milk concentrations (C avg ) of buprenorphine and norbuprenorphine were 3.65 mcg/L and 1.94 mcg/L respectively.
+Based on the study data, and assuming milk consumption of 150 mL/kg/day, an exclusively breastfed infant would receive an estimated mean absolute infant dose (AID) of 0.55 mcg/kg/day of buprenorphine and 0.29 mcg/kg/day of norbuprenorphine, or a mean relative infant dose (RID) of 0.38% and 0.18%, respectively, of the maternal weight-adjusted dose.

 .
 Females and Males of Reproductive Potential